Moby Dick (1930 film)

-Moby Dick is a 1930 American pre-Code film from Warner Bros., directed by Lloyd Bacon, and starring John Barrymore, Joan Bennett and Walter Lang.
+Moby Dick is a 1930 American pre-Code film from Warner Bros.
+Pictures, directed by Lloyd Bacon, and starring John Barrymore, Joan Bennett and Walter Lang.
 The film is a sound remake of the 1926 silent movie, The Sea Beast, which also starred Barrymore.
-It is the first film adaptation of Herman Melville's 1851 novel Moby Dick that includes a soundtrack.
+It is the first film adaptation of Herman Melville's 1851 novel Moby-Dick that includes a soundtrack.